 The IDENTOS FPX Authorization Server is the primary component of the FPX ecosystem.
-The Authorization Server has the ability to be white-labelled and serves as the main hub for receiving and routing client requests for resources.
+The Authorization Server has the ability to be white-labeled and serves as the main hub for receiving and routing client requests for resources.
 This application operates primarily as a backend component with some optional front-end user experience.
 It is used to accomplish the following high-level tasks:

 - Provide an ecosystem configuration registry - e.g. defining and configuring the other parties in the FPX ecosystem.